jiutongzhao/Time-Series-Data-Analysis/README.md

 violet_noise = np.fft.irfft(violet_noise_fft)
 ```

-Besides these two method, one can also get a colored noise by filtering a white noise.
-An colored noise that accurately follows its expected power spectrum requires the order of the filter to be high enough.
-Even though, this
+Besides these two methods, one can also get colored noise by filtering white noise.
+A colored noise that accurately follows its expected power spectrum requires the order of the filter to be high enough.
+Even though this

 ### "Noise" of Noise
 From the power spectra of noises, one can see that the PSD of the generated noise may randomly deviates from the theoretical expectation, i.e., the exactly power-law PSD.